Safe water is a basic human right, not a privilege.

 All communities have access to safe, clean, and affordable water.

-The Community Water Center acts as a catalyst for community-driven water solutions through organizing, education, and advocacy in California’s San Joaquin Valley.
+The Community Water Center acts as a catalyst for community-driven water solutions through organizing, education, and advocacy in California.

-CWC also coordinates the coalition Asociación de Gente Unida por el Agua (AGUA), which is comprised of representatives of more than 17 local impacted communities and six nonprofit organizations, as well as youth and community-based organizations, all focused on addressing the root causes of unsafe and unaffordable drinking water for local communities.
+CWC also coordinates the coalition la Asociación de Gente Unida por el Agua (AGUA), which is comprised of representatives from 20 impacted communities and nine nonprofit organizations, as well as youth and community-based organizations, all focused on addressing the root causes of unsafe and unaffordable drinking water for local communities.

-Today, the Community Water Center continues to work towards realizing the Human Right to Water for all Central Valley communities through education, organizing, and advocacy.
-Please see the Solution for more information on our programs.
-Our main office is located at the heart of South San Joaquin Valley in Visalia in Tulare County, and in 2012 we opened a second office in Sacramento in order to bring our advocacy to the statewide level.
+Today, the Community Water Center continues to work towards realizing the Human Right to Water for all communities in California through education, organizing, and advocacy.
+Our main office is located at the heart of San Joaquin Valley in Visalia, and in 2012 we opened a second office in Sacramento in order to bring our advocacy to the statewide level.
 In 2018, we expanded our on the ground organizing by opening a third office in Watsonville.
 Learn more about our current work here.